spryker/spryker-docs/docs/pbc/all/tax-management/202212.0/avalara/install-avalara.md

 {% info_block warningBox "Verification" %}

-Make sure you’ve enabled the plugins:
-1. Adding items to a cart and proceed to checkout.
+1. Add items to a cart and proceed to checkout.
-2. On the summary page, you should see the calculated taxes for your order.
+2. On the summary page, make sure the taxes are calculated and displayed for your order.

 {% endinfo_block %}